 The way you position your body doesn’t really matter.
 In fact, the Bible doesn’t advocate for one way or another.
 Daniel, the guy who literally got thrown to the lions, used to get down on his knees three times a day to pray and give thanks to God (Daniel 6:10) whereas according to Mark (Mark 11), Jesus refers to people standing up to pray.
 And Jesus himself lay flat down on his face in the Garden of Gethsemane to pray (Matthew 26:39).
 None are said to be more effective or more “right” than the others.
 And what should you do with your hands?
 Do you interlock your fingers or do you pray with your palms facing one another and your fingers touching?
 Maybe you pray with your hands raised to God or you lie them flat on the ground.
 When I was a kid, I used to think about those things and I wondered if maybe because my head was bent down when I prayed and my head was usually pointed toward my hands that my brain waves were being channeled from my hands straight up to Heaven.
 Like an antenna for God.

 So is there a right way to pray?

 There is.
 But it’s probably not what you think when you first hear this question.
 If you would open your Bible or your Bible app to Matthew 6 beginning with verse 9.
 Matthew 6:9.
 This is what we most often refer to as “The Lord’s Prayer” but I’ve also heard it called the “Our Father” which is always baffling to me.
 Not the “Our Father Prayer” but the “Our Father” as if everyone should know already what that is (side note: danger of church-y words used to show how “in” we are).
 So even before we start praying we have differences.
-But when you read this prayer, you’ll notice some slight differences from what we typically say in church.
+But when you read this prayer, you might notice differences from the way you’ve heard it before or how you were taught.

 9 “This, then, is how you should pray: